JP Morgan slashes price target on HP Inc. [HPQ] – find out why.

 HPQ Stock Performance Analysis:

-HP Inc. [HPQ] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -1.37.
-With this latest performance, HPQ shares gained by 4.62% in over the last four-week period, additionally plugging by 89.09% over the last 6 months – not to mention a rise of 127.92% in the past year of trading.
+HP Inc. [HPQ] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 2.23.
+With this latest performance, HPQ shares gained by 6.88% in over the last four-week period, additionally plugging by 84.27% over the last 6 months – not to mention a rise of 125.10% in the past year of trading.

 Insight into HP Inc. Fundamentals: